Ucas-HaoranWei/Vary/README.md

 ## Contact
 If you have any questions related to the code or the paper, feel free to email Haoran Wei (`weihaoran18@mails.ucas.ac.cn`).

+## Acknowledgement
+- [LLaVA](https://github.com/lm-sys/FastChat): the codebase we built upon!
+- [Qwen](https://github.com/QwenLM/Qwen): the LLM base model of Vary, which is good at both English and Chinese!

+-
 ## Citation
 If you find our work useful in your research, please consider citing Vary:
 ```tex